-Those charged with governance are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the Committee of Management report, but does not include the financial report and our auditor's report thereon.
+The responsible entities of the registered entity are responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in Variety Queensland Incorporated's Committee of Management report, but does not include the financial report and our auditor's report thereon.